-The other two victims were from Pennsylvania and Missouri, and the Taylor cemetery was chosen as the most appropriate from their respective homes.

-Six Escape; Three Die
+The other two victims were from Pennsylvania and Missouri, and the Taylor cemetery was chosen as it is about equidistant from their respective homes.
+Six Escape; Three Die Lt.

-Lt.
 Ross was first pilot and commander of a Flying Fortress based in Italy.
 While it was on a mission over Hungary, it exploded and the nine men in the crew were ordered to parachute out.
 Six were able to do so, but the explosion took place before Ross, his pilot, and another man could make their escape.
 They fell to earth in the burning mass.
 A son of Mr. and Mrs. Albert T. Ross Jr., a young man graduate from Monterey High School in 1934, then attended DePauw University.
 He enlisted in the air corps in 1942, receiving his commission as a second Lieutenant during the following year.
 The parents are planning to attend the service at Louisville.
-They will be accompanied, according to recent information, by a group of relatives, including Mr. and Mrs. Harold Staffeld of Winamac, Mr. and Mrs. Walter Ross of Hammond, Miss Bertha Ross and Ross Hienemann of Indianapolis, Lt.
-Ross and daughter Ruth of Fort Wayne.
+They will be accompanied, according to recent word, by a group of relatives, including Mr. and Mrs. Harold Staffeld of Winamac, Mr. and Mrs. Walter Ross of Hammond, Miss Bertha Ross and Ross Hienemann of Indianapolis, and Ross and daughter Ruth of Fort Wayne.
 Several friends have also expressed the intention of attending.
+L.T.
+ALBERT ROSS JR.

+Young man who had been half-burned, when the machine exploded and crashed, and identification of the bodies was impossible.
+They were buried together in a temporary cemetery at Belgrade,

 Pulaski County (IN) Democrat 23 Jun 1949: 1.

 1944: In the Thick of It - The Dead

 Ralph Wayne Degner

 Wayne earned his wings and commission a year before his death.

 Born: 6/9/1920

 Entered: 5/13/1942

 Branch, SN, Rank: USAAC, 15095675/O-801839, 2LT

 Died: 4/29/1944

 Parents: Rowe Omer and Iva Mae Wilson Degner

 On 29 April 1944, Wayne Degner, 23, was killed during a training flight in England.
 He served 23 months, including one month in the European war zone.
 He was a lifelong resident of Pulaski County.
 He was buried in Winamac Cemetery.

 War Is Discussed at Rural Youth Meeting

 The Rural Youth of the county met Tuesday night at the Star City gymnasium for their regular monthly meeting.
 Keith Sayers gave two guitar and vocal solos.
 A group discussion on, "What Rural Youth Think of War," was led by Ruth Riggs and Dick White.

 It was decided that the next meeting will be held at the Francesville school.
 The refreshment committee appointed is composed of Ruth Fritz, Pearl Hoffman, and Wayne Degner.
 Josephine Berkshire was selected to give a reading at the next meeting.

 A social hour with refreshments of sandwiches and apples served by the boys followed the business meeting.

 Pulaski County (IN) Democrat 29 Feb 1940: 2.

 Air Force Officer